William Pittman Lett: Bard

 However, contemporary anthologists were not impressed.
 Mrs. C.M.
 Whyte-Edgar, in her Wreath of Canadian Song published in 1910, listed Lett "among others, writing since the middle of the last century, [who] won, in some cases, more than local attention".
 His short biography was included by C. C. James in A Bibliography of Canadian Poetry, published in 1899.
 One of his poems, "Call Me by My Christian Name", was included in E. H. Dewart's 1864 Selections of Canadian Poets.

 Lett was too busy to take the time to publish an anthology of his own poetry other than his Recollections and the "British Connexion".
 The former, written in near doggerel cemented his obscurity in Canadian literary history.
 His archived papers show evidence that a personally selected anthology was in the works.
 If it had been carefully edited and published, he may well have gained a better recognition in the Canadian poetic canon.

-William Pittman Lett is, nevertheless, an important poet in the Canadian Victorian tradition, "blogging" in verse the rise of Bytown to Ottawa and the evolution of the colony to nationhood, all in context of his own tumultuous and eclectic life and the international turmoil of the nineteenth century.
-He was a true Confederation poet, bridging the 19th century to the poetic innovations of the popularly named Confederation School of poets.
+William Pittman Lett is a poet in the Canadian Victorian tradition, who chronicled in verse the rise of Bytown to Ottawa and the evolution of the colony to nationhood, in the context of his own life and the international events of the nineteenth century.
+He was a Confederation poet, bridging the 19th century to the poetic innovations of the popularly named Confederation School of poets.